auroris/SoulmaskCodec/README.md

 ## Scripts

-End-to-end utilities that wrap the codec.
+Utilities and tests.
 All take a `world.db` path as the first argument.
 The ones that write files default the output path next to the input.

 | Script | What it does |
 | ------ | ------------ |